tom-deman/linux-monitoring/monitor.md

 ## Last logged user

-We have several commands to see informations about users:
+We have several commands to see data about users:

 ```bash
     last
 ```

-Display a list of the last logged in users with informations such as ip address and logging duration time.
+Display a list of the last logged-in users with data such as ip address and logging duration time.

 <br>